bridgekitio/frodo/README.md

 }

 // By implementing services.ContentTypeGetter, this lets you dictate the
 // underlying HTTP Content-Type header.
-Without this Abide will have
+Without this Frodo will have
 // nothing to go on and assume "application/octet-stream". func (res ServeResponse) ContentType() string {
     return "image/jpeg"